seviru/final_master_project/tree_builder/README.md

 NEEDED: Already existing folders `<SLURM_OUT_FOLDER>` and `<SLURM_ERROR_FOLDER>`

 #### tree_builder.sbatch_chunks.sh:
-It's a script used to run tree_builder.launcher.sh when we have more than 200.000 jobs to launch at once.
+It's a script used to run `tree_builder.launcher.sh` when we have more than 200.000 jobs to launch at once.
 <br />NEEDED:
 - `<CHUNKSIZE>`: Ammount of jobs that we want to send as if they were the same one.
 - `<RECORDS>`: Number of individual jobs we wouls launch if we didnt group them. `(wc -l ../data/<OUTFILE>.txt | awk '{print $1});`
 - `<JOBS>`: Number of jobs we will launch once we have grouped them. `((records/chunksize)+1);`
-<br />USAGE:
+USAGE:
 ```
 sbatch  -a 1-${<JOBS>}
         -t <TIME>